How Much Does It Cost to Re-Side a House?

 - 2,000 sq ft home: $8,000 – $26,000

-These price ranges account for everything from standard vinyl siding to high-end materials like fiber cement and stone veneer, giving you a clearer sense of where your project may land on the cost spectrum.
+These price ranges account for everything from standard vinyl siding to high-end materials like fiber cement siding, brick, and stone veneer, giving you a clearer sense of where the project cost for replacing your siding may land on the cost spectrum.

 Siding Material Options and Costs

-Choosing the right siding material influences not just your upfront costs, but also your home’s appearance, durability, and ongoing maintenance needs.
-Each material comes with its own benefits, drawbacks, and price range, so understanding the differences is essential to making the best choice for your home.
+Choosing the right siding material influences not just your upfront cost of siding, but also your home’s appearance, durability, and ongoing maintenance needs.
+Each type of siding material comes with its own benefits, drawbacks, and average prices, so understanding the differences is essential to making the best choice for your home.

 Vinyl Siding

-Vinyl siding costs $4 to $12 per square foot installed or $10,000 to $30,000 for an average 2,500-square-foot house.
+Vinyl siding costs $4 to $12 per square foot installed or $10,000 to $30,000 for an average 2,500 sq ft house.
 As America’s most popular siding choice, vinyl delivers excellent value through low maintenance requirements and impressive durability lasting 30 to 40 years.

 Vinyl Siding Advantages